programminghistorian/jekyll/en/lessons/teach-history-and-languages-with-strategy-game.md

 Each of the following dimensions corresponds to an in-game terrain size that is [explained in more detail (here) in the source code](https://perma.cc/JS3G-BHEZ): 128x128 (Tiny), 192x192 (Small), 256x256 (Normal), 320x320 (Medium), 384x384 (Large), 448x448 (Very Large), and 512x512 (Giant).
 The Large (384x384) and Very Large (448x448) sizes are ideal for full 8-player matches, which probably makes them the best for most classroom situations (contrary to Giant, which requires loading so many resources that it can slow the game).
 Smaller sized terrains require (much) less work to make realistic.

-Since we are purposefully recreating a large-scale battle that saw tens of thousands of warring men on a geographically diverse parcel of land, let's choose a 512x512 pixel square to be imported as a Giant terrain in Atlas.
+Since we are purposefully recreating a large-scale battle that saw tens of thousands of warring men on a geographically diverse parcel of land, let us choose a 512x512 pixel square to be imported as a Giant terrain in Atlas.
 The final version of the terrain in-game will be a perfect circle fitting just inside your square (i.e. with a diameter of 512 pixels).
 The space just inside the perimeter of that circle will not be usable in-game.

 I recommend this simple workflow in GIMP to specify the image size and convert the image to grayscale, as it is likely to remain viable through future software updates:[^8]